 No Child Left Behind (NCLB) requires all students, including those with disabilities, to be assessed on statewide accountability measures.
 These assessments can be taken with or without accommodations as determined by the IEP team.
 In Virginia, students with disabilities participate in statewide assessments in grades 3-8 and at the end of certain high school courses.The Virginia Alternative and Alternate Assessments are designed to provide access to state assessments for eligible students with special needs as determined by the Individualized Education Program (IEP) Team or 504 Committee.

 Students at the elementary and middle school levels participate in statewide assessments, or Standards of Learning assessments (SOLs), in grades 3-8.
-Students with disabilities who are dually identified as English Language Learners and require an alternative grade level assessment to the Reading SOLs may meet the requirement to participate in the Virginia Grade Level Alternative (VGLA) for Writing, Science, or Social Studies or the Virginia Modified Achievement Standards Test (VMAST) in Reading or Mathematics.
-VGLA support sessions will be available to assist teachers in the collection of evidence.
-Please check MyPLT for the dates and locations of these sessions.
+Students with disabilities who are dually identified as English Language Learners and require an alternative grade level assessment to the Reading SOLs may meet the requirement to participate in the Virginia Grade Level Alternative (VGLA) for Reading as determined by the IEP Team or 504 Committee and the (Limited English Proficient) LEP Team.

 States are required to create alternate assessments for students who are unable to take the general statewide assessments.
 In Virginia, students who are working in the Aligned Standards of Learning curriculum may participate in the Virginia Alternate Assessment Program (VAAP) in grades 3-8 and 11.

 Virginia Grade Level Alternative (VGLA) Assessment Program Reading (Dually Identified Students with Disabilities and English Learners)

 October 22, 2015